The Complexity of Shake Slice Knots

 \begin{definition} Let $K$ be an $n$-shake-slice knot.
 We define the \emph{$n$-complexity} of $K$, denoted by $c(K,n)$ or just $c(K)$ when $n$ is understood from the context, to be the minimum non-negative integer, $c$, satisfying,

-occurring among all smoothly embedded spheres, $S$, generating the second homology of $X_n(K)$.
+occurring among all smoothly embedded spheres, $S$, transverse to the cocore and generating the second homology of $X_n(K)$.
 We can also distinguish between whether the sphere $S$ is smoothly embedded or topologically-locally-flatly embedded, which allows us to define smooth and topological complexity respectively. \end{definition}

 We note that this definition is a renormalization of the \emph{n-shaking-number} \cite{feller_embedding_2021}.
-Since the oriented intersection number $S \cdot \disk2 = 1$ for all $S$ we see that the extra intersections must occur in oppositely oriented pairs and $c$ is normalized to count the number of pairs.
+Since the oriented intersection number $S \cdot \cocore(h^2_4) = 1$ for all $S$ we see that the extra intersections must occur in oppositely oriented pairs and $c$ is normalized to count the number of pairs.
 This definition was inspired by the similar notion of complexity for h-cobordisms defined in \cite{morgan_complexity_1999}.